sabre-io/sabre.io/source/xml/index.md

     )

-The key in the last example, is that we tell the parser to treat the contents of the `article` xml node as a key-value structure.
+The key in the last example, is that we tell the parser to treat the contents of the `article` XML node as a key-value structure.

 This is optional, but by adding this hint the resulting output becomes a lot simpler.